-High school applicants to fine arts who are not accepted will be considered for admission to pre-art.
+High school applicants to fine arts who are not accepted will be considered for admission to pre-fine arts.

-Pre-Art: The Pre-Art program provides an alternative means for possible entry into the Fine Arts program.
-Students do not apply directly to Pre-Art; they are placed in the program on the strength of their application and academic credentials.
-Pre-Art students take the same curriculum as students in the Fine Arts program.
-At the end of the first year, they must qualify for admission into the Fine Arts program on the basis of their academic performance and they must successfully pass a portfolio review.
+Pre-Fine Arts: The Pre-fine arts program provides an alternative means for possible entry into the fine arts program.
+Students do not apply directly to pre-fine arts; they are placed in the program on the strength of their application and academic credentials.
+Pre-fine arts students take the same curriculum as students in the fine arts program.
+At the end of the first year, they must qualify for admission into the fine arts program on the basis of their academic performance and they must successfully pass a portfolio review.